Singapore makes room for allotment gardens as urban farming takes root

-Kagrana, a 60-something native of India, is among a growing community of urban farmers in Singapore, which introduced allotment gardens in November 2017, modelled after England’s programme which dates back to at least the 19th century.
+Kagrana, a 60-something native of India, is among a growing community of urban farmers in Singapore, which introduced allotment gardens in November 2017, modeled after England’s program which dates back to at least the 19th century.

 Singapore now has more than 1,000 allotment gardens in a dozen of its national parks.
-Each is a raised planter bed measuring 2.5 metres by 1 metre, and can be leased for three years for S$57 ($42) annually.
+Each is a raised planter bed measuring 2.5 meters by 1 meter, and can be leased for three years for S$57 ($42) annually.

 “I enjoy gardening, but there is not enough space in my son’s flat,” said Kagrana, who has two plots.